ShieldedDev/Duster/README.md

-# 🚀 Buster – A Fast Bash-Based Directory Brute-Forcer
+# 🚀 Duster – A Fast Bash-Based Directory Brute-Forcer

-Buster is a lightweight, fast, and fully-bash directory brute-forcing tool written for CTFs, pentesting labs, and bug bounty recon.
+Duster is a lightweight, fast, and fully-bash directory brute-forcing tool written for CTFs, pentesting labs, and bug bounty recon.
 It uses curl, background job parallelization, and a simple worker model to uncover hidden directories on web servers.

 This tool exists for people who want a simple, portable, dependency-minimal brute-forcer that runs almost anywhere Linux does — without installing Go, Python libraries, or massive scanners.